 If you witness any of these signs, alone or paired with any of the aforementioned physical symptoms, there is cause for concern.
 Please reach out to a professional in order to avoid the risk of further medical complications or overdose.

 Also, for many people, prescription opioid abuse precedes heroin abuse.
 Young people who have injected heroin have been reported to misuse prescription opioids before they started to abuse heroin.
-For this reason, if you have known your loved one to abuse prescription drugs, and witness any of these signs or symptoms, without any apparent use of pills, there may be cause for concern.
+For this reason, if you have known your loved one to abuse prescription drugs, and witness any of these signs or symptoms, without any apparent use of pills, there may be a cause for concern.

 Understanding The Signs Of Overdose